Databoy69/simple_shell/README.md

 0
 $$

-The second $ is substitued with the current process ID.
+The second $ is substitued with the current process ID

 Example: